globant-ui/html5bootcamp/README.md

 ###Objective

-This course teaches the basics of modern Web UI development which enables the creation of best of breed user experiences, gaming, and mobile applications.
+This course teaches the basics of modern Web UI development.
+We want to help you create the best of breed user experiences, gaming, and mobile applications.

 → [index](#index)

 ###Who Should Attend

-The training will start at a low level and does not require in depth knowledge of the platform in question.
+The training will start at a low level, and does not require in depth knowledge of the platform in question.
 Desirable participant profile: trainees and outside Globant candidates.
 A basic knowledge on HTML, CSS, and JavaScript is desired, though.

 → [index](#index)